tiuxuxsh76075/MSWAL-/README.md

 ```bash
 vim ~/.bashrc
 ```
-You should set the path to the dataset if you are using Linux.
+Set the path to the dataset if you are using Linux.
 ```bash
 export nnUNet_raw='data_fold_path/nnUNet_raw'
 export nnUNet_preprocessed='data_fold_path/nnUNet_preprocessed'